Home » Guides » Preflop Poker and Using the PLAN System

 What Is The Flop in Poker?

-Before you get stuck into your preflop strategy, it’s important to know what a flop is and how the flop works in poker.
+Before you get stuck into your preflop strategy, it’s important to know what a flop is in poker and how it works.

 Omaha and Texas hold’em are known as flop-based poker games.
 They can be broken down into four different sections.
 The first is the initial round of betting that happens right after the first hand is dealt, and this is where you’ll post compulsory bets (blinds).